JeyB88/JeyB88/README.md

 - 👋 Hi, I’m @JeyB88
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning Next.js and TypeScript
+- 🌱 I’m currently learning Kotlin and Kubernetes
 - 📫 How to reach me: jeyb88@gmail.com

 <!---